Skip to main content

 5 Comments

-• Avatar Bonnie Graves says:
+• Bonnie Graves says:

 As Phillip’s aunt who loves him dearly as well as his family, it would be so tragic to lose him!
 His uncle and I pray for him often, but God has numbered our days as he says in Psalm 139.
 We praise the Lord for the promise that absent from the body is to be present with the LORD.
 Thank you for your thought-provoking devotion.

-• Avatar Normand R. Mailhot says:
+• Normand R. Mailhot says:

 Wow…awesome reflection.
 I pray for my wife this way often ,especially when she’s on the road back & forth to work…this should spur us on-me on- to tell her that I love her more often…